yzkuxp/Distorted/README.md

 # About Distorted.
-Tool made by myself in python for encrypt your text.\
+Tool maded by myself in python for encrypt your text.\
 Encrypt options: Md5, Sha256, Sha512, Base64, Reverte Text and Cesar Cipher.

 OBS: The tool it's still in development.
 And may have some bugs, or some pendent features.